This Google™ translation feature is provided for informational purposes only.

 New York State Ranks Highest in Nation in Per Pupil Spending

 For the 2020-21 school year (SY), the most recent year for which data are available, New York State led all states in per-pupil disbursements for public elementary and secondary education at $26,571, according to the U.S. Census Bureau.
 New York’s per-pupil spending rose 4.1 percent from the previous year and is 86 percent greater than the national average.
 Differences in educational spending among states may reflect variations in student profiles and regional costs, among other factors.

 In SY 2019-20, 56.1 percent of K-12 students were certified for free and reduced-price school meals based on household income, higher than the national average (52.1 percent).

 Local Resources Represent the Largest Source of Funding

-In SY 2020-21, support for public elementary and secondary schools in New York came from the following sources:
+In SY 2020-21, the most recent data available, support for public elementary and secondary schools in New York came from the following sources:

 Local, $45.6 billion;